-In 2006, Aielah Katerina Saric-Auger was 14-years-old and living in Prince George, British Columbia with her family.
+In 2006, Aielah Katerina Saric-Auger was 14 years old and living in Prince George, British Columbia with her family.
 Aielah was the youngest of six children and was part of the Leidli T’enneh First Nations.
-Aielah, her siblings and mother were a close unit, despite moving around a lot and even being separated for periods of time.
+Aielah, her siblings, and her mother were a close unit, despite moving around a lot and even being separated for periods of time.

-On Thursday, February 2—Aielah, her sister Kyla and brother Tim headed to the Pine Centre Mall to spend the day shopping and hanging out.
+On Thursday, February 2—Aielah, her sister Kyla and her brother Tim headed to the Pine Centre Mall to spend the day shopping and hanging out.
 Pine Centre Mall was located four kilometers from their house and was the largest of its kind in Prince George at that time.

 Aielah and her sister ran into some friends at the mall and the group decided to go out drinking that night.
 Despite Aielah’s attempts to persuade her brother to come, Tim decided to skip the outing and head home, leaving his sisters in the mall parking lot as they headed off with their friends.

 No one knows for sure what happened that night because at some point, Aielah and her sister were separated and went different ways.
 Kyla arrived home early in the morning but didn’t find her sister at home as she was expecting.
 The family spent the entire day waiting for Aielah to come home and tried to retrace the steps of the previous night in hopes of finding her but were unsuccessful.

-On Friday morning, Audrey Auger, Aielah’s mother went to the police to file a missing persons report.
+On Friday morning, Audrey Auger, Aielah’s mother went to the police to report her daughter missing.
 The police told her to wait 78 hours to see if Aielah would show up, and if she didn’t —then she could come back again and file a report.

 The family officially filed a report four days later on February 6.
 During this time, the family searched the city, contacted friends and family, and put up posters all over town.